roger-/minixplus/README.md

 sudo umount sdcard
 ```

 Then boot from the SD card and compile and install the driver.
 Make sure to blacklist the old driver.

+A binary for kernel 6.1.63 in included in the repo.
+Install to `/lib/modules/$(KVER)/kernel/drivers/net/wireless/`.

 # Watchdog timer